-Government grant income of £1.0m has been recognised in the period.
-Most of this has come from the Infection Control Fund from central government (a financial package designed to assist the sector in preventing the spread of COVID-19 through various measures such as the promotion of single site working).
+Government grant income of £3.2m has been recognised in the year.
+All of this came from the Infection Control Fund from central government, a financial package designed to assist the sector in preventing the spread of COVID-19 through various measures such as the promotion of single site working.

-The larger COVID-19 related costs that the Group has incurred during the period are £0.5m of bonus payments for front-line staff in recognition of their exceptional hard work, £0.2m of PPE and £0.4m of sick pay.
-Other additional costs incurred as a result of the pandemic include the purchase of additional cleaning materials, communication costs, training costs, paying top up pay to those staff that were furloughed as a result of shielding and the cost of additional staff hours for testing.
+The larger COVID-19 related costs that the Group has incurred during the year include £1.6m across agency and recruitment to maintain the staff rotas, £0.3m of sick pay and £0.1m of PPE.
+Other additional costs incurred as a result of the pandemic include the purchase of additional cleaning materials, communication costs, training costs and the cost of additional staff hours for testing.

-The Group's freehold land and buildings were revalued in the period.
-This has resulted in a reduction in valuation of £10.8m to £126.2m.
-Of the £10.8m reduction in valuation, £5.6m has been recognised as a surplus on revaluation through the statement of comprehensive income.
-The balance of £16.4m has been debited to the profit and loss account.
+The Group's freehold land and buildings were revalued in the year.
+This has resulted in a reduction in valuation of £14.5m to £111.7m.
+Of the £14.5m net reduction in valuation, £1m has been recognised as a deficit on revaluation through the statement of comprehensive income.
+The balance of £13.5m has been debited to the profit and loss account.
 This debit has been included within operating costs and therefore results in a decrease to operating profit.